martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 A client that successfully makes use of HTTPS records in resolving the name of an HTTP server MUST ignore any Alt-Svc fields or ALTSVC frames {{?ALT-SVC}} that the server provides.
-This document deprecates the mechanisms defined in RFC 7838 {{?ALT-SVC}}.
+This document obsoletes the mechanisms defined in RFC 7838 {{?ALT-SVC}}.

 Servers might provide Alt-Svc fields or ALTSVC frames {{?ALT-SVC}} in order to